-Driver was born on April 23, 1919,
+Driver was born on April 23, 1919, in Hamilton

 father died and his mother married W. A.

-Clarkwood, Texas, and left high school after
+left high school after his junior year.
+He

 worked as a roughneck in the oil industry.

 On March 21, 1941, he was inducted into the U.S. Army at Ft.
 Sam Houston, Texas.
 He was sent to Ft.
 Knox, Kentucky, for basic training.
 What training he received is not known.
 He was sent to Camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
 The battalion had been sent to the base from Ft.
 Benning, Georgia, but it did not take part in the maneuvers that were going on there.